everyday-as/craft-incremental-static-regeneration/README.md

 - Regenerate all entries that use a specific asset when an asset is updated.
 - Bypass ISR in preview mode.
 - Exclude specific globals or sections from sending a request to your front-end's API.
-- Allows adding custom events to accommodate any other use cases you may have.
+- Allows adding custom triggers to accommodate any other use cases you may have.

 ## Usage